-The South African Police do their best to keep criminals and bad drivers off the roads and in jail.
-But it is also the responsibility of every South African to assist them in tracking down criminals.
+The South Africa Police force do their best to keep criminals and bad drivers off the roads.
+But it is also the responsibility of every citizen of South Africa to assist them in tracking down criminals.

-In conducting a number plate search, there are various online bodies which offer such a service.
+In conducting a number plate search, there are online bodies which offer such a service.
 Marisit.co.za offers this service, which is quick and easy.
-Here, you insert the number plate into a search function, and pay a fee through EFT or credit card.
+Here you input the number plate into a search function and pay a fee through EFT or credit card.

 The search then takes between 2 – 5 working days.
 And will return contact details for the registered owner of the vehicle.

 There are also regional traffic departments which offer this service.
 For registered vehicles within that region only.